Chibuike-Ile/Chibuike-Ile/README.md

 Data Analyst
 ------------

-I'm a competent, dedicated and skilled Data Analyst with experience in transforming raw data into meaningful and actionable insights.
-I offer both expertise and a calculated approach in tackling data needs.
-I have gained experience, skills and knowledge in the Just IT Data Boot camp.
+I'm a passionate and skilled Data Analyst with experience in transforming raw data into meaningful and actionable insights.
+I have gained experience, skills and knowledge in the Just IT 12 week’s skill data bootcamp.
 Excel, Power BI, Tableau, SQL, Python, and Azure Fundamental are my areas of expertise.
 I have worked with large datasets to uncover trends, patterns, and actionable insights through data visualization, statistical analysis, and predictive modelling.
-I’m committed to delivering high-quality work that drives business growth and operational success.
 I'm currently looking for a job role as a Data Analyst or any other related role.